Uploading table assets

 The CSV file should contain a row for each feature and as many columns as there are properties or variables for the feature set.
 If features are geospatial, they must have a geolocation defined by either a geometry string (GeoJSON, WKT) or x and y position properties.
 If the CSV file is an export from a GIS or geospatial data tool such as GDAL/OGR, a properly formatted and named geometry column should already exist.
 Alternatively, two columns for x and y coordinates representing point locations can be defined in a spreadsheet application and exported as CSV format along with any other variables.

-Expand the Advanced options section of the upload dialog to view and change default settings.
+In the Advanced options section of the upload dialog, view and change default settings.
 Get information about each parameter by hovering your cursor over the question mark symbol following parameter names.

 Earth Engine will attempt to detect a primary geometry column and assumes the data projection is WGS84 unless otherwise specified.
 The geodesic state of the geometries are determined by the default edge interpretation of the given projection (e.g. WGS84 uses geodesic geometries), but this can be overridden in the Advanced settings menu.
 If the geometry of your data are points defined by x and y columns, be sure to name the respective columns "longitude" and "latitude" or specify the x and y column names under Advanced settings.